 I am living a purposeful and positive life in Elsewhere because I want to.
 I won’t let myself drown in my fear and anger of COVID-19 or the violence of thugs destroying the history of my country and the property of its innocent citizens.
 And, I won’t allow myself to stop living and loving and learning and even gathering (you know we women love to gather).
 I am determined to remain adaptable, inquisitive, and positive.
+I spend time and energy on personal growth and resourcefulness, always trying to find opportunities in every situation.
 This is my Mantra.
+Here are a few key points for developing resourcefulness: stay present, be creative, and keep learning.
 I hope it is or will become yours.

 Learning to Conquer Life’s Crises

 Of course, I am not as carefree and happy as I was before COVID-19 and the violence I see spreading across my beautiful America.
 I am filled with fear and rage, I don’t let myself block these feelings because I am a realist and I know I am not overreacting.
+Recognizing and managing my emotional states during crises helps me stay resilient and focused.
 I try and confront my fears and anger by staying well informed.
+By reflecting on what went wrong in the past, I can better handle current crises and avoid repeating mistakes.
+Each crisis is an opportunity for solving problems, and there is always something to be learnt from these experiences.
 Don’t push your true feelings under the rug and be idealistic.
 Staying informed gives comfort.

 Foreign Words and Foreign Thoughts